-The importance of freeness: With advances in technology, paper fibers can now be tested and measured for variables including length, wall thickness, degree of polymerization, crystallinity, wet compactability, lignin and hemicellulose content, cohesiveness, elongation and tenacity.
+With advances in technology, paper fibers can now be tested and measured for variables including length, wall thickness, degree of polymerization, crystallinity, wet compactability, lignin and hemicellulose content, cohesiveness, elongation, and tenacity.
 Processed pulp can now be precisely tested for freeness, percentage of fines, filler, and pH.

 Meanwhile, we are able to determine the tensile strength, tear strength, burst strength, wet strength, surface strength, roughness, folding endurance and pH of a dried sheet.
 Measured by any of these criteria, the long, strong, thick-walled and dense fibers of linen and hemp are superheroes when compared to other papermaking fibers pressed into service today in the West.
 The structure of fibers in linen and hemp - specifically, their long degree of polymerization and dense crystallinity - are crucial to the successful processing, formation, and drying of a Renaissance-style paper.

-Recreating the strong, dense sheets of 16th-century European paper with their dramatic felt hair texture requires a pulp (furnish) that is fibrillated but still "free," i.e., not overly processed.
+Recreating the strong, dense sheets

+of 16th-century European paper

+with their dramatic felt hair texture

+requires a pulp (furnish) that is

+fibrillated but still "free," i.e., not overly processed.

 The freeness of pulp (the swelling and the inner and outer fraying of the pulp fibers as a result of beating) corresponds to the effectiveness of the refining process.
-A freer pulp drains faster on the mould, whereas more refinement causes more fraying, breaking and swelling, yielding a slower draining pulp.
+A freer pulp drains faster on the mould, whereas more refinement causes more the beating, breaking and swelling, yielding a slower draining pulp.
 Rinsing (washing/straining) the pulp during processing aids in keeping furnish free.
 Sheets made from free, fast draining pulps tend to be softer and more dimensionally stable.
 With a dimensionally stable, free pulp, the felt hair marks pressed into the sheet from the felt under the pressure of the hydraulic or screw press remain articulated as the paper dries.

-The "Canadian Standard Freeness Tester" measures how quickly water drains from pulp, allowing us to predict some of the characteristics of a paper while it is still in pulp form.
+A Canadian Standard Freeness Tester measures how quickly water drains from pulp, allowing us to predict some of the characteristics of a paper while it is still in pulp form.
 I have found it helpful to approximate the freeness of pre-Industrial Revolution furnish - a retted linen and hemp pulp beaten to 400 to 550 CSF.
-With such a free furnish we can make an 18 x 24 inch sheet every 30 seconds - but keeping up that breakneck pace for more than an hour or so is daunting.
+With such a free furnish we can make an 18 x 24 inch sheet every 30 seconds - but keeping up that breakneck pace for more than an hour or so is daunting.6 a trickle of water ran into the stamper basin as waste water seeped out through a woven horsehair screen placed lower in the basin.
+This continuous rinsing, designed to wash the dirty rags as they were beaten, also (possibly unintentionally) removes the "detritus," "fines," or "crill," cellulosic microparticles able to pass through a 200 mesh screen.
+These particles, separated from the fibers during beating, would otherwise cause a drop in freeness.
+Rinsed pulp is freer and therefore more conducive to forming a few thousand sheets a day per vat.